Celyagd/celyagd.github.io/hackresearch/index.md

 This page summarizes various associative and entrepreneurial projects in progress or already completed in order to explore the scope of higher education and research (HRE), of knowledge production in digitalized societies and subjected to new "enclosures" barriers that are increasingly subtle and that need to be questioned.

 These projects are included in action-research approaches, i.e. they are part of the _hack_ as a counter-action approach to test/experiment alternative models (_open_, common) within our knowledge regimes while relying on a reflexive approach and situated epistemologies.

+## Inno3 (2020-...) <a name="inno3"></a>

+In 2019, I joined the consulting firm [inno3](https://inno3.fr/) specialized in open innovation, _open data_ and _open source_ .
+Founded by the lawyer Benjamin Jean, we help different actors (public institutions, companies, local authorities) to understand the major organizational, legal and technical issues involved in the adoption of "digital" technologies, using open models oriented towards the creation of commons.
+Alongside a dynamic team, I lead action-research projects grounded in the values of the free software and commons.

 ## HackYourPhd -> HackYourResearch <a name="hackyourphd"></a>